eusilvio/cep-lookup/packages/cep-lookup/README.md

   - `fetcher` (Fetcher, _optional_): Your asynchronous function that fetches data from a URL.
 Defaults to global `fetch` if not provided.
   - `cache` (Cache, _optional_): An instance of a cache that implements the `Cache` interface.
 Use `InMemoryCache` for a simple in-memory cache.
   - `rateLimit` ({ requests: number, per: number }, _optional_): Configures an in-memory rate limiter (e.g., `{ requests: 10, per: 1000 }` for 10 requests per second).
+  - `staggerDelay` (number, _optional_): Time in milliseconds to wait for the fastest provider before triggering backups (default: `100`).

+### `cepLookup.warmup()`

+Pings all providers to determine the fastest one for the current environment.
+Call this during idle UI time (like when a user focuses a CEP input field) to optimize the subsequent `lookup` call.

 ### `cepLookup.lookup<T = Address>(cep, mapper?): Promise<T>`